-James I was, alas, a king who demanded that everything be done as he wanted it.
+James I2 was, alas, a king who demanded that everything be done as he wanted it.
 There was no covenant relationship between James I and the people of England.
 He was a Scot, who was hated by the English populace.
-He was also a cruel despot who crushed - or at the very least banished from his kingdom -- anyone who disagreed with him.
+He was also a cruel despot who crushed - or at the very least banished from his kingdom - anyone who dared to even question, much less disagree with, him.